KandrewC/github-practice2/README.md

 2. Clone the repository to your machine
 3. Put your favorite quote in a block quote

+	Bruce Lee:
-	> Be like water or something like that Bruce Lee
+	> Be like water or something like that e
 4. Provide a link to more information about the quote online